RainbowMiner/RainbowMiner/README.md

 - config.txt = general settings, wallet, etc.
 - pools.config.txt = pool setup, set a different wallet, workername for each pool and coin
 - miners.config.txt = individually add arguments to miner (selected by name and device names and algorithm)
+- devices.config.txt = control algorithms and miners to be used by specific devices

 **Note: if you have not started the Start.bat yet, there will be no config files!
 Start it first!**
 **Config files are in JSON format.
 Look here for to get an idea, how they work: https://www.tutorialspoint.com/json/index.htm**